opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 - `event`: The function is triggered asynchronously without waiting for a response.
 - `request-response`: Not supported for sink operations.
 - `Batching`: When enabled, events are aggregated and sent in bulk to optimize Lambda invocations.
 Default is `enabled`.
-- `DLQ`: Setup available for routing and precessing events that persistently fail Lamba invocations after multiple retry attempts.
+- `DLQ`:  A setup available for routing and processing events that persistently fail Lambda invocations after multiple retry attempts.

 ## Advanced configurations